Windscribe/browser-extension-mv3/src/docs/State-Management.md

 ## Location

-All initial redux boilerplate and slices stored in `src/state`.
+All initial redux boilerplate and slices are stored in `src/state`.
 We use `slices` to combine reducers and organize Redux logic.

 ## Adding a new slice